|

 we would dismantle it for spares.
 This can be sad sometimes for a car that

-is reuseable which is why we try to sell them as they are, but as a business
+is reusable which is why we try to sell them as they are, but as a business

 we do need to make a profit and we cant keep every car that noone wants to